-The employees' pension insurance or other employmentrelated programs pay contributions for low-income insured persons and dependent spouses of insured persons.
+The EPI insurance pays contributions for low-income insured persons and dependent spouses of insured persons.
+The total amount transferred is based on the number of the insured persons under the EPI and NP programs.

-Employees' pension insurance: 8.338% (September 2012 to August 2013, gradually rising to 9.150% by September 2017) of monthly wage class earnings (salary and bonuses before tax), according to 30 wage classes; miners and seamen contribute 8.596% (September 2012 to August 2013, gradually rising to 9.150% by September 2017) of monthly earnings (salary and bonuses before tax).
+Employees' pension insurance: 8.914% (gradually rising to 9.150% by September 2017) of monthly wage class earnings, according to 30 wage classes; miners and seamen contribute 8.968% (gradually rising to 9.150% by September 2017) of monthly earnings.

-The contributions of insured persons whose employers contract out a portion of the employees' pension insurance are reduced by 1.2% to 2.5% of monthly earnings (salary and bonuses before tax).
+The contributions of insured persons whose employers contract out a portion of the EPI are reduced by 1.2% to 2.5% of monthly earnings.